eclipx/coding-test/readme.md

 1. Create a new repo in any public repo you like (Github/Gitlab/Bitbucket), as long as you can share it with us.
 2. Create SPA with (React.js / Vue.js) for a simple checkout page
    - Utilize flexbox as much as possible
+3. Create an API endpoint in Node.js

 # Criteria

 1. Create SPA Progressive Web Application:

    - Simple login screen via freeTier of Auth0/Okta/Firebase
    - Authenticated page with:
      - Input box integrated with Google Places API
      - Upon list selection,
        - Show google map with directions from current location to the selected location

+2. Create a simple API call based on role of the user

+   - Create admin user and read only user in the firebase auth
+   - Based on the user role (admin)
+     - response 200 for path /api/admin_only
+     - response 401 for path /api/admin_only for readonly user

 # Acceptance Criteria